affo98/AML24MST/README.md

 The main goals of the project is to:

-1. Compare the performance of different pre-processing options (raw waveform vs. spectograms).
+1. Evaluate the performance of different pre-processing options for audio data (raw waveform vs. spectrograms).
-2. Compare different model architectures: spectogram CNN vs. transformers.
+2. Evaluate the performance of different model architectures: ResNet vs. Transformers.
-3. Examine whether including noisy- and generated data as training examples improves the performance of the models.
+3. Evaluate the robustness of model performance by exposing noisy- and generated audio data as training examples.

-Spectograms of a single song from the 10 genres are shown in the figure below.
+Mel Spectrograms of a single song from the 10 genres are shown in the figure below.
 ![](figures/ast_spectograms.png)